University of La Verne

 About This School

-University of La Verne is a private nonprofit institution located in La Verne, California with approximately 3,341 undergraduate students enrolled.
-The school is moderately selective, accepting approximately 48% of applicants.
-In-state tuition is $47,000 per year.
-The graduation rate is 65%, and the typical graduate earns $52,700 within 10 years of enrollment.
+University of La Verne is a private nonprofit institution located in La Verne, California with approximately 3,050 undergraduate students enrolled.
+University of La Verne has an open or accessible admissions process, with an acceptance rate of 71%.
+The average net price after financial aid is $20,161 per year.
+The graduation rate is 63%, and the typical graduate earns $52,700 within 10 years of enrollment.

 The University of La Verne (ULV) is a private university in La Verne, California, United States.
 Founded in 1891, the university is composed of the College of Arts & Sciences, College of Business & Public Management, the LaFetra College of Education, College of Law, College of Health and Community Well-Being, an online adult school, two military centers, and a Regional Campus Administration that oversees six regional campuses.
 It awards undergraduate, graduate, and doctoral degrees.
 Many of their classes are taught at smaller campuses throughout the greater Los Angeles area and Kern County.